clayrobbins/SlowDAO/index.md

 <div id="apply"></div>

-To learn more and apply, reach out to <a href="mailto:sam@slow.co">sam@slow.co</a> and we will find a time to connect for an initial 15 minute discussion.
+To learn more and apply, reach out to <a href="mailto:sam@slow.co">sam@slow.co</a> and we will find a time to connect for an initial discussion.
+We can go over the details of how our influencer investments work, what we are looking for, and more.